d2si/sovereign-keys/README.md

   "signature": "MGYCMQDRtPd2kHMS8XkDFbqB5YI//W13JojR0dlRK+EPykK7x7EIMghtuFalgNAdciHdNloCMQCni3a0A3gm6IaLQLyjs83J73HzBBlmsDOb9szXUMREpP+T0m4R6CywGPvg2W++gHE="
 }
 ```
-Then I rebooted the instance and it need to call `decrypt-secret` in order to unlock the volume:
+Then I rebooted the instance and it needs to call `decrypt-secret` in order to unlock the volume:
 ```json
 {
   "event_version": 1,